paulschick/meteorite-tracker/nasa-app/1-2021-notes/01-unit-testing.md

 If I want it to be independent of Material, I need to select by something other than those elements.
 There is only one image tag in the whole template, so I can just test for the image.
 This is only supposed to have one image per output, so this holds.

+## Components with Pipes

+Meteorite-Detail Component uses a pipe.
+So in order to test anything with integration with the template, there needs to be a pipe mocked.

+[Some answers here](https://stackoverflow.com/questions/39293258/how-to-mock-pipe-when-testing-component/45081671) might be a help.